 If you’re staying in Boca Grande you’ll want to be on the beachfront, so we’ve selected 2 great apartment options with amazing views and super locations.

 - Palmetto Beach, Calle 5 – Carrera 1-115, Bocagrande, 130001 Cartagena de Indias, Colombia – Amazing views from huge balconies, this apartment building has an amazing location and a fabulous swimming pool.
 There’s a spa to treat yourself and a fitness centre as well.
 TV’s in the apartments have satellite channels and the kitchen facilities are perfect for a holiday.
 Reserve your apartment at the Palmetto Beach NOW!

 - Penthouses Palmetto, Bocagrande, Avenida 1ra El Malecón, Edifico Palmetto, Bocagrande, 579986 Cartagena de Indias, Colombia – You’ll get a balcony with a view here, plus a pool that’s private for the complex and beachfront access.
 Apartments are superbly fitted out.
 There’s room service and a spa and fitness centre here too.
 Book a superb apartment in Boca Grande now

 How to get around Cartagena

-If walking isn’t your thing, then either take an official yellow taxi (its best to ask your accommodation to call you one) or take a horse-drawn carriage tour around the highlights of Cartagena.
+If walking isn’t your thing, then either take an official yellow taxi (it’s best to ask your accommodation to call you one) or take a bicycle tour of the area – or even take a horse-drawn carriage tour around the highlights of Cartagena.

 Top Things to do in the Old Town of Cartagena